-The following results are from tests conducted between June 1 and Sept.
-30, 2011 (the most recent available in accordance with DEP regulations).
+The following results are from tests conducted in July 2014 (the most recent available in accordance with DEP regulations).
 The tests confirm that the levels of lead and copper in tap water sampled in homes were below the Action Level (AL).

-100 May 100 Ma Contaminant and Unit of Measurement Dates of sampling (mo/yr) AL Exceeded (Y/N) 90th Percentile Result Number of sampling sites exceeding the AL MCLG AL Likely Source of Contamination Copper (tap water) (ppm) 6/11- 9/11 N 0.48 0 1.3 1.3 Corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives In 90 percent of the homes sa mpled, the level o f copper was 0.48 ppm or less, and i the level of lead wa s 4 ppb or le SS.
-130 Lead (tap water) (ppb) 6/11- 9/11 N 4 0 0 15 Corrosion of household plumbing systems; erosion of natural deposits
+Contaminant and Unit of Measurement Dates of sampling (mo/yr) AL Exceeded (Y/N) 90th Percentile Result Number of sampling sites exceeding the AL MCLG AL Likely Source of Contamination Copper (tap water) (ppm) 7/14 N 0.6 0 1.3 1.3 Corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives Lead (tap water) (ppb) 7/14 N 5 1 0 15 Corrosion of household plumbing systems; erosion of natural deposits